I am today announcing the publication of the Government’s consultation “Court Fees: Proposals for reform” (Cm 8751).

 For many years, the civil court system has operated under the principle that those who use the courts should pay the full cost of the service they receive.
-However, this has not yet been achieved in practice and, last year, the deficit was more than £100 million.
-At a time when we have made deficit reduction our top priority, the Government do not believe that the courts can be immune from the tough decisions we have had to take in order to bring public spending in line with what we can afford.
+However, this has not yet been achieved in practice, and, last year, the deficit was more than £100 million.
+In a time when we have made deficit reduction our top priority, the Government do not believe that the courts can be immune from the tough decisions we have had to take in order to bring public spending in line with what we can afford.